 Regardless of the number of students, here’s how to create and schedule a group.

-In Enriching Students, the term ‘roster’ is used when referring to student groups.
-Teachers are usually assigned rosters that are uploaded at the beginning of the school year.
-But, a teacher can create a custom roster by assigning students a ‘tag.’
+Teachers are usually assigned rosters or student groups that are uploaded at the beginning of the school year.
+But, in Enriching Students® a teacher can also create a custom student group.

 Scheduling a Group for Accelerated Instruction

 When students are ‘tagged’, or grouped, teachers can use a filter on this page to find them.
-At the top of the Scheduling page there is a dropdown to the right of the search bar that contains all of a teachers tags, or roster groups.
-In this dropdown, the teacher would find the tag they just created on the Students page.
+At the top of the Appointments page there is a dropdown to the left of the search bar that contains all of the teacher’s student groups.
+In this dropdown, the teacher would find the group they created on the Manage Student Groups page.
 See the dropdown in the image below.

-By selecting that tag, all students tagged in that group will now show on the Scheduling page.
+By selecting that group, all students tagged in that group will now show on the Appointments page.

 As with scheduling a single student, to schedule the group for the AI session that was created, they need to be scheduled on the day it’s occurring.
 And also, as with scheduling a single student, there are two ways to schedule.

 First, the teacher should be sure to navigate to the correct date.
-Next, to schedule all students at once, they would select the ‘+’, expand icon, at the top left of the schedule next to the word ‘Students’.
+Next, to schedule all students in the selected group at once, they would select the Group Actions button on the date they wish to schedule students, and then choose the AI course under My Courses.

 Once the students are scheduled, a teacher will see the whole group listed with appointments on the day they scheduled them.
-They could email the student group their schedule by selecting the mail icon next to their names, or again, the student could log in on the Enriching Students mobile app or a web browser to view their schedule at any time.
+They could email the student group their schedule by selecting the mail icon next to their names, or again, the student could log into their Enriching Students® account and a view their schedule at any time.

-When students are scheduled for accelerated instruction, it’s required that they have 30 hours of AI for the subject matter they are struggling in.
+When students are scheduled for accelerated instruction, it’s required that they attend a certain number of hours the subject matter they are struggling in.
 How can teachers keep track of this time?
 Check out our post Tracking Accelerated Instruction, to learn more.
-To learn more about strategies for meeting HB 4545 requirements, go to our guide.
+To learn more about strategies for meeting HB 1416 requirements, go to our guide.

-And to learn more about how Enriching Students can help with HB 4545, or another intervention and enrichment program, Schedule a Demo today!
+And to learn more about how Enriching Students® can help with HB 1416, or another intervention and enrichment program, Schedule a Demo today!